Tag Archives: Lovespirals

 Secrets Single Out Now

-The band’s second single of 2026, “Secrets,” finds them turning inward, embracing a hushed, late-night chillout atmosphere shaped as much by restraint as by confession.
-Written and produced by husband-and-wife duo Ryan and Anji Lum, the track leans away from guitar-led dynamics in favor of moody synthesizers, understated keyboard lines, and contemporary electronic beats — subtly shifting the emotional contour of the songwriting.
+The band’s second single of 2026, “Secrets,” finds Ryan and Anji Lum turning inward, embracing a hushed late-night chillout atmosphere shaped as much by restraint as by confession.
+Written and produced by the husband-and-wife duo, the track leans away from guitar-led dynamics in favor of moody synthesizers, understated keyboard lines, and contemporary electronic beats, subtly shifting the emotional contour of the songwriting.

 Anji’s lyrics confront the quiet damage caused by withholding truth, moving from regret toward self-recognition.
 Delivered in a close, subdued vocal, lines like “Should’ve been more honest / Should’ve spoke my mind” feel unguarded and immediate, while the recurring question — “Are you keeping secrets again?” — circles like an echo of doubt that refuses to fade.